 Charm City Clinic is seeking physicians, nurses, students, health educators, and community members to volunteer at the clinic.

-We presently offer two volunteer positions to best match the diverse educational background and training of prospective volunteers with the needs of the clinic.
+We presently offer two primary volunteer positions to best match the diverse educational background and training of prospective volunteers with the needs of the clinic:

-Additionally, community members from a variety of backgrounds are encouraged to volunteer at the clinic.
-Any and all skills are needed and we promise to accommodate anyone with a passion for the serving the community.
-Community members play a variety of roles in administration and may become “Health Outreach Workers” with training.
-Community members interested in volunteering should contact our Director of Community Health Programs, Mike Rogers, at firstname.lastname@example.org.
+Additionally, community members from a variety of backgrounds are encouraged to volunteer at the Clinic.
+We sometimes have episodic (one-time) volunteer needs as well as other roles that develop from time to time.
+We do need Spanish speakers, too!
+Any and all skills are needed and we will work to accommodate anyone with a passion for the serving the local community.
+Community members play a variety of roles in administration, and support, and may become “Health Outreach Workers” with successful completion of our training.